It all started with a Nintendo Wii Fit.

-I continued practicing yoga on youtube through college and the first years of my fashion degree...but then things changed.
+I continued practicing yoga here and there on youtube through college and the first years of my fashion degree...but then things changed.

 That trip to India became the first of MANY.

-Since then I've taught everywhere, to anyone who would listen: in country village halls, in the most respected yoga studios in London, in a private home in the Seychelles, celebrities in 5* hotel rooms, CEOs and a few members of the Arabian royal family.
+Since then I've devoted my life to this practice and I’ve taught everywhere, to anyone who would listen: in country village halls, in the most respected yoga studios in London, in a private home in the Seychelles, celebrities in 5* hotel rooms, CEOs and Middle Eastern royals.

 I've seen that no matter who you are, your background, privilege, age, body type or physical ability: yoga can help you.
-It has a way of slowly working its magic through you, however you need it to.
+It has a way of slowly working its magic through you, however you need it.

-It's been a guiding light for me and can't wait to share it with you!
+It's been a guiding light for me through everything, and can't wait to share it with you!